Publications on Google Scholar

-Prior to his doctoral studies, Professor Crawford worked on rural and agricultural development programs in Kenya for five years, initially as a Peace Corps volunteer.
+Prior to his doctoral studies, Professor Emeritus Crawford worked on rural and agricultural development programs in Kenya for five years, initially as a Peace Corps volunteer.
 He joined the department at Michigan State in 1979 as a tenure-system assistant professor focusing on international agricultural development.
 He has taught graduate courses in farm management and benefit-cost analysis.
 He has been a core faculty member of the department’s USAID-funded rural development and food security projects in Africa since 1980.
 He worked in Senegal in 1983-86 under a department project with the Institute of Agricultural Research, focusing on farming systems research, fertilizer distribution, and food security policy.

 Research and Outreach Interests

 - Modeling of climate change impacts on household food security in Africa